News & Upcoming Events

 You can find the public facing 2021 Three County CoC Racial Equity Action Plan here.

 The Three County CoC, along with the Western Mass Network to End Homelessness, is dedicated to undoing structural racism and support Legislative priorities that address policies needed to increase equitable measures for people of color in the intersection of race and homelessness as well as upstream budget and bills that support funding to increase support for our most vulnerable populations.
-Here are the 2021 budget priorities & bill priorities, supported by the CoC.
+Here are our 2022 Budget & Legislative Priorities!

 In the Media